lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 - 10 *categories* per *area*,
 - up to 100 *unique things* per *category*.

-The 10 > 10 > 100 structure is flexible, while restrictive enough to prevent rabbit holders of folders too difficult to navigate.
+The 10 > 10 > 100 structure is flexible, while restrictive enough to prevent rabbit holes of folders too difficult to navigate.

 Johnny Decimal improved my previous anarchic system, but struggled soon for three reasons: